 What is Gum Disease?

 Gum disease is when gum tissue and surrounding bones are infected.
-Whileonly affects the gums, is a more severe form of gum disease that affects your gums and the bones that support your teeth.
+While gingivitis only affects the gums, periodontitis is a more severe form of gum disease that affects your gums and the bones that support your teeth.

 - Bleeding gums